top of page

 Which fruits raise the blood sugar the most and which fruits the least?

 In the below article I cover what fruits are better and which ones worse for blood sugar.
 If you are someone wanting to loose weight, if you are someone struggling with gout, definitely focus more on eating those fruits that affect your blood sugar less.
 And what determines, how much particular fruit spikes your blood sugar: the sugar, the fibre, the glycemic index of the fruit.
 The higher the sugar content, the higher the blood sugar spike; the lower the fibre content, the higher the blood sugar spike.
 And the higher the glycemic index of the fruit, the more it impacts blood sugar.
 But you need to look at all these three, sugar, fibre, glycemic index together.
+You can read more about the glycemic index here and learn the glycemic index of different foods here.

 In addition, the more ripe the fruit, the higher the sugar content and the higher the glycemic index.
 Certain fruits stop ripening after they have been picked, like grapes, citrus fruits, berries.
 Other fruits continue ripening as they sit on your kitchen counter- like bananas, mangos, stone fruits (apricots, peaches, nectarines etc), pears.
 If I buy bananas, I always look for greener ones as they not only contains less sugar, but more resistance starch (starches are converted to sugar as the fruit matures).